 Types of Revenue Receiving Budgets:

-(with Definitions/Examples/Budget Numbers)
+(With Definitions/Examples/Budget Numbers)

-Recharge and Cost Center Budgets:
+Service and Recharge Center Budgets:

 Auxiliary Activity Budgets: